-You might think that a country with at least 35 indigenous languages, (including 11 official ones), and a large immigrant population speaking many others, would have a wide range of cuisines.
+You might think that South Africa, with at least 35 indigenous languages and a large immigrant population speaking many others, would have a wide range of cuisines.
 And you’d be right.
-Here’s our guide to the many menu choices in South Africa.
+Here’s our guide to the many amazing restaurants in South Africa.

 Serving coffee from their own roastery, this steampunk-style café on Buitenkant Street has been voted the world’s best.
 They are so passionate about the product, they encourage you not to add sugar and “Taste the Joy of the Extraordinary”.

 Cape Town is also a wonderful place to travel with your kids thanks to its abundance of parks and beaches.
 You will find more inspirational destinations for a family holiday in our guide the best places to go with kids.

 The “First People” welcome you to enjoy their food and hospitality in a striking setting some 70km north of Cape Town.
 As well as guesthouses and tented camps for visitors, San guides lead informative tours.
 The restaurant has dishes made from freshly prepared, locally sourced food.

 Famous chefs and many other celebrities have beaten a path in Gugulethu to visit this butcher’s shop, now a major social experience where dressed-up locals and visitors mingle freely.
 The meat is enjoyed with a bottle of beer, either outside at one of the open-air BBQs or in the restaurant, with lots of loud music.

 Explore two famous South African cities - Cape Town and Johannesburg with our guide to South Africa's tale of two cities.

 MUST-EAT: Potjiekos.
 Almost no liquid is added to this one-pot stew, as a careful layering of meat and veg lets the ingredients cook in their own juices.
 The secret is the traditional, three-legged, cast-iron pot.